PerfectlyNormal/highcharts-rails/README.markdown

 This gem just includes [Highcharts](http://highcharts.com/) as an asset in the Rails 3.1 (or newer) asset pipeline.
 Highcharts is not free for commercial use, so make sure you have a [valid license](http://highcharts.com/license) to use Highcharts.

+If you are looking to include Highstock, Justin Kuepper has made [highstock-rails](https://github.com/justinkuepper/highstock-rails), so check it out.

 ## Installation

 Add the gem to the Gemfile